 DCS Spatial Services’ Survey Plan Digitisation Project is digitising NSW Deposited Plans into LandXML format.
-There are approximately 800,000 plans being converted from TIFF/PDF into LandXML and each deposited plan image has on average 700 data fields to be captured.
-The digitisation process is undertaken externally and all files are quality assured by Spatial Services.
+There are more than 1 million plans being converted from TIFF/PDF into LandXML and each deposited plan image has on average 700 data fields to be captured.
+The digitisation process is undertaken externally, and all files are quality assured by Spatial Services.

 LandXML provides a standard structure for survey plan information and once captured, can be accessed and re-used, reducing repeated manual data capture from plan images.